better-adapted/Metro_M4_Worm/readme.md

 Normally I try to import to Atmel Studio 7.0 but the SAMD51 arduino import is not working - maybe ask microchip/atmel about this... maybe MPLAB X involved?

 ### About
-move arround and eat pixels???
+move around and eat pixels???